-The Bank:Prog display indicates the bank (optional) and the program used.
+The Bank Hi:Lo:Prog display indicates the bank (optional) and the program used.
 The bank/program value can be altered by clicking it.
-Bank and program are numbers (0..16383 and 0..127 respectively) separated by ':' (for example: 1:2 means Bank 1 and Program 2).
-The Bank number equals 128 MSB + LSB, where MSB is CC0 and LSB is CC32.
-You can type something like MSB:LSB:2 and the bank number will be calculated from the MSB and LSB values.
+Bank Hi, Bank Lo and Program are numbers (0..127), separated by ':' (for example: 0:1:2 means Bank 1 and Program 2).
+Bank Hi and Lo, aka.
+Bank MSB and LSB, correspond to CC0 and CC32 respectively.
 Press Enter to accept the new value, or Esc to cancel the operation.